A Journal of the North American Section for the Literary Arts & Humanities of the School for Spiritual Science.

 Our Meetings

-For the past fifteen years, the local Section for Literary Arts & Humanities group in Fair Oaks has met continuously — and often weekly!
+For the past sixteen years, the local Section for Literary Arts & Humanities group in Fair Oaks has met continuously — and often weekly!
 Join the conversation!

 Ars Poetica